francisco-ricardo/wkt2geojson/README.md

 The Dockerfile.dev is designed for development.
 It installs all necessary dependencies, including Valgrind, Flex, and Bison, ensuring you have a complete development environment in the container.

-Start the development container with:
+- Start the development container with:

 ```bash
 docker-compose -f compose-dev.yaml up --build --detach
 ```

-Connect to the container with:
+- Connect to the container with:

 ```bash
 docker exec -it wkt2geojson bash
 ```

+*This command opens a terminal session inside the Docker container named `wkt2geojson`.*

-Enter to the app directory:
+- Navigate to the app directory:

 ```bash
 cd /app
 ```

+*This command changes the current directory to /app inside the container, where the application files are located.*

 #### Building the Project